Verrückt: Construction

 In November 2013, the ride was officially named Verrückt, the German word for crazy or insane, with the opening date pushed back until the start of the park's 2014 season.
-The Guinness Book of World Records named Verrückt the world's tallest water slide in April 2014, before it was even finished.
-At 168 ft 7 in, it surpassed Kilimanjaro at Aldeia das Águas Park Resort in Brazil.
+The Guinness Book of World Records named Verrückt the world's tallest water slide in April 2014, before construction was completed.
+With a height of 168 ft 7 in, it surpassed Kilimanjaro at Aldeia das Águas Park Resort in Brazil.
 When the park opened, delays in construction and testing of the ride led to its opening date being pushed back to June 5, and then June 29, after the lower portion of the ride was rebuilt, to coincide with a television special about the ride; the park later canceled this opening date and two days of media previews following further delays.

-An unnamed lifeguard at the park told Esquire magazine in 2019 that the park primarily conducted some of the later tests after operating hours, with only select employees – usually those who had been with the company for the longest – allowed to watch.
-He further stated, "The only time I saw the slide run successfully was on the Travel Channel episode, but I wouldn't even call that successful", he recalled, because the raft in that case got stuck on the second hump.
-Sandbags on the raft frequently went airborne at that point, as in some leaked viral videos.
-"I told my friends and family it was only a matter of time until someone died on Verrückt", the lifeguard said.
+In 2019, an unnamed lifeguard who had worked at the park told Esquire magazine that the park primarily conducted some of the later tests of the slide after operating hours, with observation limited to selected employees, typically those with longer tenure.
+The lifeguard stated that, in his account, the only instance he observed in which the slide completed a run without interruption was during the episode filmed for the Travel Channel, and that in this case the raft still became stuck on the second hump.
+He further reported that sandbags used in test runs frequently became airborne at that point, including in leaked footage that later circulated online.
+The lifeguard also stated that "I told my friends and family it was only a matter of time until someone died on Verrückt".

-A safety consultant hired by the park shortly before Verrückt's scheduled opening told Henry it was unfinished and unsafe.
+A safety consultant hired by the park shortly before Verrückt's scheduled opening told Henry that the attraction was incomplete and unsafe.
 When complete, he recommended that only riders aged 16 and over be allowed on the ride.
-Henry, who had no formal engineering education, decided age 14 was better.
-Just before the opening, however, he eliminated the age limit.
+Henry, who did not have formal engineering training, set the minimum age at 14, and shortly before the opening, he removed the age restriction entirely.